 Receive your FREE Quote Today

-Some surety bonds have an obligation to be renewed every year or every other year as part of the licensing requirement.
+Some surety bonds have an obligation to be renewed every year or every two years as part of the licensing requirement.
 Unlike those bonds that must be renewed, court bonds, such as an injunction bond, are required per case where the plaintiff is requesting an injunction against another party.
 The bond premium or cost of the bond is charged upfront and then annually until the bond has been released by the court.